Which place is cheaper, Kotor or Cadiz?

 Backpackers and budget travelers should spend more time in Kotor than Cadiz if your budget allows for it.
 With a larger number of budget-friendly sights, good nightlife, and active things to do, anyone traveling on a budget would have a good time in Kotor.

-In Cadiz, many people enjoy the shopping and museums that this friendly destination offers.
+In Cadiz, many people enjoy the shopping and museums that this authentic destination offers.
 Make sure you visit the old town while you're here.
 This port city offers a variety of activities to choose from.
 Because of this, one day is usually enough time for a trip here.

 Even though Kotor is a small town, it has plenty of activities to choose from.
 Make sure you visit the old town while you're here.
 This coastal town offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.